RafaJR/TicketingService/README.md

 ## Extra Details

 - **Automatic Seat Assignment**: The system automatically assigns seats by always reserving a seat in the least occupied section.
 The seat number is the first available within each section.
 If no seats are available, an exception is triggered.
+## Actuator Endpoints

+Spring Boot Actuator provides several endpoints that are useful for monitoring our application and retrieving vital information about its state:

+- **`/actuator/health`**: Provides the health status of the application, showing whether it is up and running.

+- **`/actuator/info`**: Displays general information about the application, such as its name and version, which can be configured in the `application.yml`.

+- **`/actuator/metrics`**: Offers detailed metrics, including memory statistics, CPU usage, and more.

+- **`/actuator/loggers`**: Allows you to view and change the logging levels of the application in real-time.

+- **`/actuator/env`**: Shows all the configuration properties and environment variables of the application.

+- **`/actuator/beans`**: Lists all the Spring beans present in the application context.

+- **`/actuator/threaddump`**: Provides a thread dump of the active JVM threads, useful for debugging concurrency or performance issues.

+- **`/actuator/httptrace`**: Displays the trace of the latest HTTP requests processed by the application.

+- **`/actuator/mappings`**: Presents a map of all HTTP routes exposed by Spring controllers.

+- **`/actuator/scheduledtasks`**: Lists the active scheduled tasks in the application.

+- **`/actuator/auditevents`**: Exposes important audit events for the application.